pivotal/docs-tap/scc/authoring-supply-chains.md

     └── values.yaml
     ```

-1. Change the property we want to change
+1. Change the property you want to change

     ```diff
     --- a/config/kpack-template.yaml